DrJohnT/HomeAssistantPublicConfig/README.md

 I found that I was constantly walking around the flat turning the radiator valves on and off manually.
 Clearly I needed remote controlled thermostatic values on each radiator which would allow me to set the temperature of each room individually.

 I posted my requirements on the [community forum](https://community.home-assistant.io/t/167409/) so others could make suggestions.
-Then I fortunately came across the excellent Drayton Wiser Heat Hub integration for Home Assistant by @Angelo_Santagata and team is available on HACS as the *Wiser Heating Component for Home Assistant*
+Then I fortunately came across the excellent [Drayton Wiser Heat Hub integration for Home Assistant](https://github.com/asantaga/wiserHomeAssistantPlatform) by [@Angelo_Santagata](https://github.com/asantaga/) and team is available on HACS as the *Wiser Heating Component for Home Assistant*

 I now have room by room heating control which adapts to where we are and what we are doing.

 Every country has their own way of describing central heating systems and how they operate.
 In the UK, we rarely have integrated heating and cooling systems (HAVC), whereas these are commonplace in other countries with more extreme climates.
 For clarity, I include the final image above shows the pipework that underpins a typical British central heating & hot water system.
 As there are two valves controlling two sets of pipework, this is call by plumbers a *2-channel system*.

 # Audio / Visual
-Years ago, I was a serious Hi-Fi buff and this reflects in my choice of audio components found around the apartment.
+Years ago, I was a serious Hi-Fi buff, and this reflects in my choice of audio components found around the apartment.
 Originally, I had a Logitech Squeezebox Touch in every room streaming music from a central Logitech Music Server (LMS).
 Unfortunately, these units were discontinued by Logitech years ago and with the advent of high-quality streaming services such as [Tidal](https://tidal.com/), I was in dire need of a technology refresh.
 So I purchased a couple of [Google Chromecast Audio](https://www.google.com/chromecast/built-in/audio/) devices and was amazed to find just how good they were!
 Firstly, they have a *full dynamic range* mode so that they can drive my stereo system to an acceptable level.
 Also, to my surprise they have a *group* mode so that the same music can be streamed to several rooms (i.e. multiroom).
 After a few months of running both systems in parallel I found I hardly used Logitech system anymore as streaming  [Tidal](https://tidal.com/) to [Chromecast Audio](https://www.google.com/chromecast/built-in/audio/) was so, so convenient.
 So, the Logitech units were sold and my use of [Plex](https://www.plex.tv/)  expanded to encompass my own music collection.
 I always had a love/hate relationship with the Logitech Music Server (LMS), so I was very glad to see it go!

 ## Lounge Audio / Visual
 | EPOS M16i Speakers | Audiolab CDQ / Amp | Chromecast Audio | Logitech Harmony Hub |